WGMP: Technical information

 WGMP broadcasts with a Continental Electronics transmitter at 10,000 watts (daytime) into a two-tower AM directional array.
 It powers down to 4 watts at night to protect KOTV in Tulsa and WWVA in Wheeling, West Virginia.

 Translators

 WGMP programming is also carried on a low-powered FM broadcast translator, mainly to improve the station's nighttime coverage.
-The AM transmitter's four-watt nighttime signal renders it barely listenable even in Montgomery.
+The AM transmitter must drop to four watts at sunset, rendering it barely listenable even in Montgomery.